| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 Demétrio C. G. B.

-This function returns a LaTeX table of the bpca objects.
+Returns a LaTeX table from bpca objects.

-## S3 method for class 'bpca' xtable(x, caption = NULL, label = NULL, align = NULL, digits = NULL, display = NULL, auto = FALSE, ...)
+## S3 method for class 'bpca' xtable(x, caption = NULL, label = NULL, align = NULL, digits = NULL, display = NULL, auto = FALSE, ...)## S3 method for class 'bpca' xtable(x, caption = NULL, label = NULL, align = NULL, digits = NULL, display = NULL, auto = FALSE, ...)

 x |

-A object of the class |
+An object of class |

 caption |